ConceptSafetySystems/xs-pacemaker/README.md

 ### DRBD Setup for XenServer 6.1.0 or 6.2.0 (those are the ones I've tested)

-I found I had drbd bugs with OVS so I had to do this. `drbdadm primary all` kept hanging for me randomly.
+I found I had DRBD bugs with OVS so I had to do this. `drbdadm primary all` kept hanging for me randomly.
 This changes OVS to the linux network bridge back-end.
 Hopefully we won't need this some day.

 	xe-switch-network-backend bridge
 	reboot